jataware/mixmasta/README.md

 > Note: if you had a prior installation of GDAL you may need to run `pip install mixmasta --no-cache-dir` in a clean environment.

-You must install the GADM2 data with:
+You must install the GADM2 and GADM3 data with:

 ```
 mixmasta download